-Current electricity rates came into effect on November 1, 2015 for Regulated Price Plan (RPP) customers.
+Effective May 1, 2019 electricity rates changed for Regulated Price Plan (RPP) customers.
 The majority of residential customers are on the RPP.
 These rates are set by the Ontario Energy Board.

 |Delivery Line Loss Charge||See below for calculation2|

-2 The Delivery Line Loss Charge calculation is: Electricity Charge Consumption (per RPP Category) multiplied by the loss factor multiplied by the current month’s Electricity Charge per RPP Rate.
+2. The Delivery Line Loss Charge is calculated by multiplying the Electricity Charge Consumption (per RPP Category) by the loss factor and then multiplying this number by the current month’s Electricity Charge under the RPP rate.

-3 For Standard Supply Service customers (not purchasing the electricity commodity from an electricity retailer), a monthly administration fee of $0.25 is added to the regulatory charge to recover a portion of the cost of systems required for the market.
+3. For customers who do not purchase their electricity from an electricity retailer, a monthly administration fee of $0.25 is added to the regulatory charge to recover a portion of the cost of systems required for the market.

 4. The rebate will be equal to the provincial portion of the Harmonized Sales Tax (HST) on electricity bills, representing an 8% savings.